microsoft/FluidFramework/packages/drivers/fluid-debugger/README.md

 There are useful stand-alone implementations of __IDocumentStorageService__ interface are provided as part of debugger:

-1. __FileStorage__ - file based storage.
+1. __FileSnapshotReader__ - file based storage.
 It reads content from file (snapshot.json) and expects __IFileSnapshot__ format, uses content of such file to serve document requests.
 2. __SnapshotStorage__ - storage based on particular snapshot (in real storage).
 Requires snapshots' root ISnapshotTree to be provided at construction time.
 3. __OpStorage__ - op-based storage (i.e. it rejects all requests for snapshots / trees).